Getting Started

 Create a Benzene instance and transport handlers

-After creating a Benzene instance, we create HTTP and WebSocket handler by supplying the it to the makeHandler
+After creating a Benzene instance, we create HTTP and WebSocket handler by supplying the it to the makeHandler functions from

-@benzene/http
+@benzene/http and @benzene/ws.

-is then called with a generic request object and returns a generic response object with status
+@benzene/http is then called with a generic request object and returns a generic response object with status, headers, and payload so we can respond

 as we wish.
 This allows us to work with any frameworks or runtimes.

-is called with any WebSocket-like instance, so we can use it
+Similarly, @benzene/ws is called with any WebSocket-like instance, so we can use it

-with libraries other than ws
+with libraries other than ws.

-Benzene class is exported from both @benzene/ws
+Benzene class is exported from both @benzene/ws and @benzene/http

 Start the application